Seattle Public Schools Shout Outs

 “This is a cougar.
 This is a wolf.
 This is a cat.
 This is a kitten,” he said.
 “But I like drawing all animals.”

-Mark’s artwork is featured on the call for submissions page for the Museum of Museums’ website, which is promoting its “Cats vs. Dogs” exhibition opening in February.
+Mark’s artwork is featured on the call for, which is promoting its “Cats vs. Dogs” exhibition opening in February.

 His work will also be included in the show located in their Emergence Room, a space for rotating, monthly showcases of visual art that celebrates young artists from around the Pacific Northwest.